Why do we have a harder time choosing when we have more options?

 Where this bias occurs

 Imagine it’s a hot day out, and you decide to pop into an unfamiliar coffee shop.
 As you get in line and look at the menu boards, you’re bombarded with a whole slew of options.
 Should you get a simple iced coffee or a Frappe?
 What flavor?
 But wait, the Frappes are so expensive—you should just go for a tea.
 But that has less caffeine and will give you less energy!
 What to do?
-By the time you get to the front of the line, your head is spinning so much that you just grab a bottle of water.
-You walk out, regretting that you didn’t get something a little more exciting.
+By the time you reach the front of the line, your head is spinning so much that you just grab a bottle of water.

 Related Biases